vatpac-technology/sops/docs/controller-skills/sua.md

   <figcaption>Diagram of separation with an SUA</figcaption>
 </figure>

+#### Vertical
 As the boundary between two classes of airspace takes the form of the *least* restrictive class, Aircraft operating at the vertical limits of an SUA are considered to be separated from it.

 !!! example
     A restricted area with a vertical definition of `SFC-A085` may be overflown **at** `A085`, as the aircraft will be deemed to be in the least restrictive class of airspace at that level.

+Vertical limits of an SUA activation should include a buffer of at least 1000ft (or 2000ft when at or above `F290`) between any planned operations.

+!!! example
+    A military exercise is planned in the R225J restricted area, involving abrupt vertical manoeuvres from `SFC` to `F196`.
+ASP applies a buffer of 1000ft to the upper limit of the exercise, and activates the restricted area from`SFC-F210`.